sureshsarda/sureshsarda.github.io/content/posts/2022-12-28-releasing-safely/index.md

 7. Update the configuration files and remove references of the feature.
 The code is anyway not using this configuration as per step 6.
 8. Update all code and remove the conditional behaviour around this feature.
-A failed rolloout would require you to revert to previous version of the binary.
+A failed rollout would require you to revert to previous version of the binary.
-9. Remove the feature flag from the code.
+9. Remove the code from feature controller.

 These nine steps might be an overkill for they ensure that code is released smoothly.
-These steps may span across weeks or months and parallely for many features as well.
+These steps may span across weeks or months and parallelly for many features as well.

 ---